 Within Selectable Items in the column formatting tool, you can start by typing = to open the formula builder, then inputting a lookup or filter formula to draw in the values you're looking for.
 In this case, the Drinks table is referenced, and filtered to compare the Hot or Cold? value in both tables, then the drink name itself is pulled out as the selectable option.

-Since Drink is the display column of Drinks, I can also leave off the last part of the formula (ending at the close parenthesis) to create the lookup "chips" in the select list column.
+Since Drink is the display column of Drinks, I can also leave off the last part of the formula (ending at the close parenthesis) to create the relation "chips" in the select list column.

 Here's how that looks: